WayFAST: Navigation with Predictive Traversability in the Field: System Design

 where $z_k = [z_{x_k}, z_{y_k}, z_{\theta_k}]^\top$, $z_{x_k}$ and $z_{y_k}$ are the pair of measured position coordinates from GNSS, and $z_{\theta_k}$ is the measured heading angle from the embedded inertial sensor.
 For estimation purposes, we assume the parameters are constant in a short horizon $N$.

-The estimator is followed by an Extended Kalman Filter (EKF) \cite{thrun2002probabilistic, farrell2008aided} which uses a prediction and a measurement model to estimate robot's states in a three-dimensional space.
+The estimator is followed by an Extended Kalman Filter (EKF) \cite{thrun2002probabilistic, farrell2008aided} which uses a prediction and a measurement model to estimate the robot's states in a 2.5-dimensional space.
+In this implementation, we disregard the state associated with the height and assume a planar navigation with three-dimensional rotation.
 Our prediction model is synchronized with the embedded inertial sensor which fills the predictions in a higher frequency while NMHE deals with constraints.
 Figure \ref{fig:estimator} shows how the NMHE data is used in the EKF where NMHE outputs are used as measurements to correct the EKF predictions.
 The gyroscope outputs the angular velocities $\omega_x$, $\omega_y$, $\omega_z$, and the accelerometer sensor outputs the linear accelerations $a_x$, $a_y$, $a_z$, while $\hat{u}_k$ is the composition of these six measurements.
-Similarly, the vector $\hat{z}_k$ is composed by the NMHE outputs $p_{x_{k+1}}$, $p_{y_{k+1}}$, $\theta_{k+1}$ and the pitch and roll angle measurements $\alpha_{k+1}$ and $\beta_{k+1}$ from the compass.
+The inertial compass outputs the angle measurements $z_{\theta_k}$, $\alpha_{k}$, $\beta_{k}$, associated with the robot's yaw, pitch, and roll angles, respectively.
+The vector $\hat{z}_k$ is composed of the NMHE outputs $p_{x_{k}}$, $p_{y_{k}}$, $\theta_{k}$ and the angles $\alpha_{k}$ and $\beta_{k}$.